wisscot/LaoJi/The Tools of The Trade/git.md

 ## 3. Pull in
-- git fetch, then git merge, or
-- git pull
+git pull

 git fetch : download all new nodes (ALL branches) and update origin/branches pointers \
 git fetch origin \<branch_name> : download new nodes from a branch, point local origin/branch

 git diff master origin/master : show difference between master and remote master

+git merge : merge the fetch

 ## 4. Working locally
 git reset --hard : if changes not committed, restore all modifications and all files deleted \